 EdApp is an award-winning digital learning platform that boosts the online learning experience of your learners.
-It has a free course library that follows a microlearning design model, where information is broken down into easily digestible chunks for better understanding and retention.
-Most of their courses are editable, meaning, you can customize courses and lessons and even add specific processes or policies specific to your organization.
+It has a free course library with courses focusing on a range of course topics, including marketing, cyber security, and free OSHA 30 hour training.
+They follow a microlearning design model, where information is broken down into easily digestible chunks for better understanding and retention.
+Most of them are editable, meaning, you can customize courses and lessons and even add specific processes or policies specific to your organization.

 If you’d like to create your own courses, you’ll love EdApp’s drag-and-drop course authoring tool, which will have you creating beautiful learning content in minutes.
 You can make use of its microlearning template library that’s suited to a diverse set of learning methodologies.
 Feel free to add pictures, exercises, and games, and quizzes to secure higher engagement and retention rate.

 Maybe you don’t have the time to create courses or need to seek expert advice?
-A team of in-house expert instructional designers can build engaging, interactive, and gamified courses for you, through EdApp’s free Trade-In Your Training initiative or the more robust paid content plan.
+A team of in-house expert instructional designers can build engaging, interactive, and gamified courses for you.
 Just provide the source material and they’ll take care of the rest.

 Key features: Microlearning templates, free course library, authoring tool, custom content creation

 Start using the best digital learning platform today!
 Join EdApp for free.